cjaganmohan/cjaganmohan.github.io/_pages/about.md

   * **AI Assurance:** Explainability, Fairness, Generalizability -->

-I am Jagan, a research assistant professor in the [Sanghani Center for Artificial Intelligence and Data Analytics](https://sanghani.cs.vt.edu) at Virginia Tech.
-My research interests are **at the intersection of Software Engineering and Artificial Intelligence**, focusing on the reliability and trustworthiness of AI-enabled software systems.

-I am motivated to ***address the engineering challenges in developing and deploying an AI‐enabled software system*** in the real world.
-My current focus is developing approaches to test and evaluate ML-enabled systems across its lifecycle.
-Through my research, I aim to enable practitioners to develop, deploy and maintain trustworthy AI/ML systems.

-Earlier, I was a postdoctoral associate in the Intelligent Systems Division at [Virginia Tech National Security Institute](https://nationalsecurity.vt.edu/research/isd.html), where I worked closely with [Dr. Erin Lanus] (https://data-assurance.vt.domains).
-I earned my M.S. and Ph.D. in Computer Science from the [University of Texas at Arlington](http://www.uta.edu/uta/) under the advisement of [Prof. Jeff Lei](https://mentis.uta.edu/explore/profile/yu-lei).

-My CV is available [here](https://cjaganmohan.github.io/files/CV_Jagan.pdf).

-Thank you for visiting my academic corner on the web.
-I am always eager to connect; Whether you are curious about my research, have suggestions or ideas for collaboration, or simply wish to discuss common interests, feel free to reach out using the provided contact information.
 <!--

 I am a postdoctoral associate in the Intelligent Systems Division at [Virginia Tech National Security Institute](https://nationalsecurity.vt.edu/research/isd.html).
 I work closely with Dr. Erin Lanus at the Intelligent Systems Division.
 Earlier, I earned my M.S. and Ph.D. in Computer Science from the [University of Texas at Arlington](http://www.uta.edu/uta/) under the advisement of [Prof. Jeff Lei](https://mentis.uta.edu/explore/profile/yu-lei).
 My research interests are **at the intersection of Software Engineering and Artificial Intelligence**, focusing on the reliability and trustworthiness of AI-enabled software systems.